braxtons12/hyperion_utils/docs/error_handling/Panic.rst

 :cpp:`panic`. :cpp:`panic` will print info about the panic site as well as a runtime-formatted error message using fmtlib and :cpp:`std::format` style string formatting before calling the registered panic handler.
-The default panic handler will terminate the program, but it can be overriden to provide custom behavior (for example, showing an error dialog in a GUI application).
+The default panic handler will terminate the program, but it can be overridden to provide custom behavior (for example, showing an error dialog in a GUI application).

 .. code-block:: cpp
     :caption: Example